youwen5/youwen5/README.md

 must be rebuilt for modifications to be made, as well as a [purely functional userspace](https://github.com/nix-community/home-manager), that keeps programs configured precisely as described and managed transactionally.
-My [text editor](https://github.com/youwen5/viminal2) is configured in Fennel Lisp and deployed in a purely functional fashion by [Nix](https://nixos.org).
+My [text editor](https://github.com/youwen5/viminal2) is configured in a Lisp called Fennel and deployed in a purely functional fashion by [Nix](https://nixos.org).

 Additionally, I prefer to work on and with [software that respects my freedom](https://www.gnu.org/philosophy/free-sw.en.html).
 In fact my M1 Macbook